Thai Experience & Paid Work in Australia

 Welcome to Thailand!
 Meet our lovely team at Bangkok Suvarnabhumi Airport and head into the city centre to your accommodation in the famous Khao San Road area.
 Tonight you'll get to meet the rest of your group and try out some street food.

 Arriving in Chiang Mai, we’ll first head to our guesthouse and either spend some time soaking up some sunshine beside the pool or head straight out to take a look around the city.
 In the afternoon, we'll take part in a traditional Thai cooking lesson and learn to cook between three and five different dishes, before heading into the city centre to peruse the night bazaar and enjoy a few drinks.

-Leaving Chiang Mai this morning, we'll make our way over to a fantastic elephant project in the countryside.
+Leaving Chiang Mai, we'll make our way over to a fantastic elephant project in the countryside.
 You'll learn about the fantastic work at the project and get to spend time helping to make up food for the elephants, walk through the forest with the herd, and then enjoy giving them a good scrub down in the local river.
 During your time here, you’ll be staying on site in simple huts and be surrounded by beautiful scenery.
 It’s an incredible part of the trip.

 We'll go on a trekking experience through Thailand's beautiful jungles, hills, and forests over the next couple of days.
 Our expert guide will take us along beautiful country trails for five or six hours, until we get to our hidden hillside retreat for the night.
-The next day we’ll go on a traditional bamboo rafting adventure before completing the rest of our hike back to the elephant village.
+The next day we’ll go on a traditional bamboo rafting adventure before completing the rest of our hike and then heading back to Chiang Mai.